2i2c-org/infrastructure/docs/topic/hub-templates.md

 % The editable version of the diagram is here: https://docs.google.com/presentation/d/1WZKTe5TSDU-5zA4NnNEPsKfgjaBzUqMgdPLTnz-Yb94/edit?usp=sharing

 Currently there are three hub templates available:
-- `base-hub`
+- `basehub`

-  The **base-hub template** is the template that the other templates "inherit" and configure.
+  The **basehub template** is the template that the other templates "inherit" and configure.
   It provides a base JupyterHub, user storage and culling configuration that satisfies most of the pilot hubs usage requirements.